fengranMark/QRACDR/README.md

 # QRACDR
-A code base for Aligning Query Representation with Rewritten Query and Relevance Judgments in Conversational Search (under review paper).
+This is the temporary repository of our CIKM 2024 accepted paper - Aligning Query Representation with Rewritten Query and Relevance Judgments in Conversational Search.

 # Environment Dependency